+- It is most appropriate for companies that follow a single-business strategy and offer a line of products in a single geographic market.

+- Appropriate for companies implementing focused cost leadership or focused differentiation strategies.

+- In this owner takes all the decisions and monitors all the activities of staff.

+- Little specialization of tasks, few rules, little formalization, unsophisticated information systems and direct involvement of owner-manager in all phases of day-to-day operations characterise the simple structure.

-- It is most appropriate for companies that follow a single-business strategy and offer a line of products in a single geographic market. - Appropriate for companies implementing focused cost leadership or focused differentiation strategies. - In this owner takes all the decisions and monitors all the activities of staff. - In this, communication is fast and new products tend to be introduced very quickly, which can result in competitive advantage. - When the company grows and it wishes to do specialisation, there will be pressures on owner-managers (often due to a lack of organizational skills or experience or simply due to lack of time). - Thus, it is incumbent on the company's managers to recognise the inadequacies or inefficiencies of the simple structure and change it to one that is more consistent with company's strategy.
+- In this, communication is fast and new products tend to be introduced very quickly, which can result in competitive advantage.

+- When the company grows and it wishes to do specialisation, there will be pressures on owner-managers (often due to a lack of organizational skills or experience or simply due to lack of time).

+- As a result of this growth, the company outgrows the simple structure.